In a Test of Faith, Christians Mark Good Friday in Isolation

 For Josille Sabsal, it’s a test of faith.
 The 30-year-old Catholic missionary tried to replicate an altar in her Manila home by setting up a laptop, a crucifix and small statues of Jesus and the Virgin Mary on a table.

-“I miss that moment in church when you say, 'Peace be with you,’ to complete strangers and they smile back," she added.
+“I miss that moment in church when you say, 'Peace be with you,’ to complete strangers and they smile back," she said.

-The Rev. Flavie Villanueva, a former drug addict who ministers in Manila's slums, got special permission to celebrate Mass on Thursday for 73 homeless people in a college basketball court.
-They wore masks, stayed more than an arm’s length apart, and there was no singing.

-He's sad to see the churches emptied out, but hopes it will help people to renew their faith.

-"We are asked to go back and rediscover where the church in our lives first started, and that’s in the family.”

-Associated Press writers Frances D'Emilio in Rome, Angela Charlton in Paris and Jim Gomez in Manila contributed to this report.
+Schor reported from New York.
+Associated Press writers Frances D'Emilio in Rome, Sergio Rodrigo in Aguilar de la Frontera, Spain, John Leicester in Paris, Jim Gomez in Manila, Vanessa Gera in Warsaw and Brady McCombs in Salt Lake City contributed to this report.